liimaa/hamk-sysadmin-docker.github.io/part0.md

 Can optimize images sizes and security for production.
 Knows why docker-compose is not an optimal production solution and what is.

+Part 4 Rocket.Chat

+We will do an assignment where we go through the all topics of course

 ## Installing Docker ##